-One explanation for the observed difference between seat belt restraints and other restraints is the setting.
-It is unsafe for staff to unbuckle to assist a person in a moving vehicle.
-Most of the requests for the emergency use of procedures were for people who do not tolerate others sitting near them.
+Another difference between seatbelt restraints and other restraints is the setting.
+It is unsafe for staff to unbuckle to assist the person and most of the requests for the emergency use of procedures were for people who do not tolerate others sitting near them.
 For those who will allow staff to sit by them, it can still be challenging to both support the person and remain buckled.
 Pulling over can be dangerous or impossible on busy roads.
-Also, there are fewer environmental resources available in a vehicle: some favored items outside of the vehicle include swings, mats/wedges, pianos, free space to move around, etc. Another consideration is that the emergency use of manual restraint is often not an option because staff cannot adequately position themselves to implement a hold safely.
+Also, there are fewer environmental resources available in a vehicle: Some favored items outside of the vehicle include swings, mats/wedges, pianos, free space to move around, etc. Another consideration is that the emergency use of manual restraint is often not an option because staff cannot adequately position themselves to implement a hold safely.
 Unbuckling and other challenging behaviors can be distracting to the driver, which puts passengers, other vehicles and pedestrians at risk.
 Functional behavior assessments indicate some of the difficulties around driving for some people include not knowing where the vehicle is going, finding the motion disruptive, not wanting to leave where the person had just been, noises and motion sickness.